-A teachers advocacy group– serious and focused–wanted a crisp, minimal look for their Manhattan Financial District offices, and KCD was happy to oblige.
+A teachers advocacy group– serious and focused–wanted a crisp, minimal NYC Office Interior Design for their Manhattan Financial District offices, and KCD was happy to oblige.
 And then we felt the need to inject the personality of the organization into the 13,500 square foot space.
 So we created a brand expression that says serious, organized, focused and with a profound purpose…the education and enrichment of our nation’s children by the empowerment of our teachers.

 How do kids learn, we wondered?
 Through play, we remembered.
 (Thinking back over our own decades.)
 So we created playful interiors grounded within a solid foundation.
 We added our version of “magic carpets” to look like rolling hills, designed a picnic table for the cafe—outfitted with data ports—to make spontaneous meetings and conferences easy (oh, and you can eat there, too.)
 Phone booths, made of felt, provide the possibility of private calls in public areas.
 The little mushroom stools are not just fun they’re also great ergonomically, and do triple duty being used for the group’s impromptu work style: grab a person, grab a seat (okay, a mushroom stool), have a meeting.